Chargeback guide: Dispute and prevent chargebacks

 With Square, you have seven days to respond to a chargeback notice.
 If you have evidence to dispute the chargeback, you can provide it online.
 This may include a copy of the sales receipt, invoice, or delivery receipt.

-Square’s 3 Types of Chargebacks
+Square’s 3 types of chargebacks

 Square merchants can receive three types of chargebacks: EMV payment disputes, ACH payment disputes, and Cash App disputes.

-• EMV Payment Disputes: "EMV" (Europay, Mastercard, and Visa) cards are microchipped and swiped chip card transaction disputes that are always resolved in the customer's favor (if the customer claims fraudulent use).
+• EMV payment disputes: "EMV" (Europay, Mastercard, and Visa) cards are microchipped and swiped chip card transaction disputes that are always resolved in the customer's favor (if the customer claims fraudulent use).
 Issuers will not reimburse merchants that swipe (instead of dip) a chip card.

-• ACH Payment Disputes: ACH payment disputes are final, and there's no formal process for challenging them.
+• ACH payment disputes: ACH payment disputes are final, and there's no formal process for challenging them.
 These are typically due to unauthorized transactions, so it's crucial to ensure your customers know they're authorizing a payment when they provide their bank account information.

-• Cash App Disputes: These are similar to any other payment dispute - you can provide evidence to dispute the chargeback.
+• Cash App disputes: These are similar to any other payment dispute — you can provide evidence to dispute the chargeback.
 Still, if you don't have any proof or choose not to provide it, the chargeback is valid, and the funds will not be returned to you.

 Clover is a popular choice for small businesses.
-Since 2012, Clover was initially part of First Data, which merged with Fiserv in 2019.
+Since 2012, Clover was part of First Data, which merged with Fiserv in 2019.

 Clover does not have a built-in system for managing chargebacks but offers guidance on how to do so.
 Their merchant services team offers extensive fraud monitoring tools like a velocity filter, on-hold functionality, CVV filter, geo IP tracking, and more.